 - Kidney damage.
 If Churg-Strauss syndrome affects your kidneys, you can develop glomerulonephritis.
 This disease hampers your kidneys' filtering ability, leading to a buildup of waste products in your bloodstream.

 - Imaging tests.
-X-rays and CT scans look for abnormalities in your lungs and sinuses.
+X-rays and CT scans can reveal abnormalities in your lungs and sinuses.
+If you develop signs of heart failure, your doctor may also suggest regular echocardiograms.

 - Biopsy of affected tissue.
 If other tests suggest Churg-Strauss syndrome, you might have a small sample of tissue removed for examination under a microscope.
 The tissue can come from your lungs or another organ, such as skin or muscle, to confirm or rule out the presence of vasculitis.